marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 ```
     MIKAEL
-    Can you assist us into each and every room here?
+    Can you assist us in each room here?
 I think we have a way to flush out this shapechanger.

     FIBBLESTIB
     I'm afraid that's not possible.
 You are our guests but you are not allowed...